artefactual-labs/ansible-sftpgo/documentation/AtoM_example.md

         - "nginx"
 ```

+This playbook handles firewall configuration based on allowed networks, integrates Nginx and SFTPGo roles, and applies SELinux policies where needed.

+[Here](atom-example/sftpgo.yml) you can download the playbook.

 # Running playbook

-Download/Update the roles in requeriments.yml:
+To install or update the roles specified in requirements.yml, run the following command:

 ```bash
 ansible-galaxy install -f -p roles/ -r requirements.yml
 ```

-Run the playbook:
+Run the playbook targeting the `atom-test` VM defined in your inventory:

 ```bash
 ansible-playbook -i hosts -l atom-test sftpgo.yml
 ```

+This command executes the sftpgo.yml playbook, applying the configuration to the atom-test host.

 # Checking playbook results in VM

-The AtoM VM should be ready now to use sftpgo with sftpd protocol (only with ssh keys) and   the sftpgo webclient.
+The AtoM VM should now be ready to use SFTPGo with SFTPD protocol (SSH keys only) and the SFTPGo web client.

 In VM (Ubuntu 20) we can see:

-1) Packages installed
+1. Packages installed

+Verify SFTPGo is installed from the Launchpad PPA:

 ```bash
 artefactual@atom-test:~$ dpkg -l | grep sftpgo